microdotblog/indie-microblogging/Part 3/Micropub.md

 * **Form-encoded.** The easiest way to get started and useful from any programming language or scripting tool.
 * **JSON.** With field names and structure based on conventions from Microformats.

 Unlike many REST-based APIs, Micropub uses a single URL endpoint with multiple parameters to specify actions such as editing or deleting an existing post.
-This makes it easier to "drop in" an implementation of Micropub into an existing web site or web application.
+This makes it easier to drop an implementation of Micropub into an existing web site or web application.
 This main endpoint is discovered by looking for a link tag in the blog's home page HTML:

 	<link rel="micropub" href="https://micro.blog/micropub">